Data-Based Control of Continuous-Time Linear Systems with Performance Specifications: Simulation examples

 \subsection{Robust pole placement}

-In \cite{ByersNas1989}, the performance of a (model-based) robust pole placement algorithm is tested on eleven different systems with varying properties.
-These have become benchmark examples in subsequent pole placement works in the literature \cite{SchmidPanNgu2014}.
-In this subsection, we apply the data-based method proposed in Section \ref{secpp} to these eleven systems.
-To test the robustness of this method, noise of different magnitudes is added to the measured state data as $\tilde x = x + v$, with bounded noise $v \leq \bar v$.
-Two different magnitudes of noise are considered in the simulations, with $\bar v = 10^{-3}$ and $\bar v = 10^{-2}$.
-As a test for the accuracy of the obtained closed-loop eigenvalues, we compute $\varepsilon = \sum_{i=1}^n | \lambda_i - \lambda_i^* |$, where $\lambda_i$ are the obtained eigenvalues, $\lambda_i^*$ are the desired eigenvalues, and the index $i$ sorts the eigenvalues in order of magnitude.
-To solve the optimization problem (\ref{optprobpp}), we used the Matlab toolbox kindly provided to us by the authors of \cite{SchmidPanNgu2014}; their (model-based) \textit{span} toolbox was properly modified by us to execute our data-based procedure.
+In \cite{ByersNas1989}, the performance of a (model-based) robust pole placement algorithm is tested on eleven different systems, which have become benchmark examples in the literature \citep{SchmidPanNgu2014}.
+In this subsection, we apply the data-based method in Section~\ref{secpp} to these systems.
+Again, uniformly distributed noise of different magnitudes is added to the state data as in \eqref{noisymes}, where each element $j$ of $\varepsilon_i$, $i \in \{1,2\}$, is bounded as $| \varepsilon_{i,j} | \leq \bar \varepsilon$.
+Two different magnitudes of noise are considered, with $\bar \varepsilon = 10^{-3}$ and $\bar \varepsilon = 10^{-2}$.
+As a test for the accuracy of the obtained closed-loop eigenvalues, we compute $e = \sum_{i=1}^n | \lambda_i - \lambda_i^* |$, where $\lambda_i$ are the obtained eigenvalues, $\lambda_i^*$ are the desired eigenvalues, and the index $i$ sorts the eigenvalues in order of magnitude.
+To solve the optimization problem (\ref{optprobpp}), we used the Matlab toolbox kindly provided to us by the authors of \cite{SchmidPanNgu2014}; their (model-based) \textit{span} toolbox was modified by us to execute our data-based procedure.

-Since the accuracy of the proposed method varies according to the PE data collected, we perform 100 experiments per example and average the errors $\varepsilon$.
-In each experiment, the vectors $\mu$ in Definition \ref{defpe} are selected randomly from a uniform distribution $\mathcal{U}(-5,5)^m$.
+Since the accuracy of the proposed method varies according to the PE data collected, we perform 100 experiments per example and average the errors $e$.
+In each experiment, the vectors $\mu$ in Definition \ref{defctpe} are selected randomly from a uniform distribution $\mathcal{U}(-5,5)^m$.
 Similarly, the initial state of the PE data is selected from $\mathcal{U}(-5,5)^n$.

-For comparison, the same noisy data is used to solve the pole placement problem using the data-based pole placement method in \cite{Bianchin2023}.
-The simulation results are shown in Table \ref{tab1}, where the acronym RPP is used to refer to our robust pole placement procedure, while PP is used for the method in \cite{Bianchin2023}.
+For comparison, the same noisy data is used for the data-based pole placement method in \cite{Bianchin2023}.
+The simulation results are shown in Table \ref{tab1}, where the acronym RPP refers to our robust pole placement procedure, while PP is used for the method in \cite{Bianchin2023}.
 The table shows that, as expected, the RPP algorithm outperforms the PP one.